 The Council's approach includes an annual review of the Council's Corporate Governance process by the Senior Leadership Team, which includes a detailed examination of corporate risks.
-This review is subsequently reported both to the Council's Audit Committee.
+This review is subsequently reported to the Council's Audit Committee.

-All Chief Officers of the Council are required to keep under review and comply with the elements of internal control that apply individually to each.
+All Chief Officers of the Council are required to keep under review and comply with the elements of internal control that apply to each of them individually and collectively.
 Annual statements are made by the Chief Officers confirming compliance within their respective areas of responsibility and highlighting areas of concern if appropriate.

-Measures to address the weaknesses and issues identified in the above reviews are included in the service plans for 2014-15.
+Measures to address the weaknesses and issues identified in the above reviews are included in the service plans for 2015-16.